-In an effort to improve the health of Public Housing Tenants and to reduce maintenance costs associated with the rehabilitation of units effective, 10/1/13, all Public Housing units were designated as smoke-free units.
+To improve the health of Public Housing Tenants and to reduce maintenance costs associated with the rehabilitation of units effective, 10/1/13, all Public Housing units were designated as smoke-free units.
 Tenants are no longer permitted to smoke in their units or common areas.
 In complexes and buildings, tenants have designated smoking areas outside where smoking will be permissible.
 Scattered site residents are required to smoke outside of the unit.